Skip to content

 ContractInterface complianceMedium (s)Testcontainers

-AcceptanceBusiness behaviorMedium (s)Channel + SQLite (standalone) or full stack (direct)
+AcceptanceBusiness behaviorMedium (s)In-process channel + SQLite or full stack (direct)

 Angzarr uses Cucumber/Gherkin extensively—not just for acceptance tests, but also for contract tests and integration tests.
 The primary motivation is readability.